opentelekomcloud/docs-next/README.md

-# Open Telekom Cloud Architecture Center
+# T Cloud Public Architecture Center

-This project (*docs-next*) is serving as the documentation site of Open Telekom Cloud Architecture Center and is built using [Docusaurus](https://docusaurus.io/), a modern static website generator created by [Meta](https://opensource.fb.com/).
+This project (*docs-next*) is serving as the documentation site of T Cloud Public Architecture Center and is built using [Docusaurus](https://docusaurus.io/), a modern static website generator created by [Meta](https://opensource.fb.com/).

 ## Development